 Table 16 provides a brief description of the general features that are accessible via the SPI.
 These features are described in detail in the AN-877 Application Note, Interfacing to High Speed ADCs via SPI.
-The AD9253 part-specific features are described in detail following Table 17, the external memory map register table.
+The AD9637 part-specific features are described in detail in the Memory Map Register Descriptions section following Table 17, the external memory map register table.